Adrian333Dev/PulsePro_API/docs/design.md

 ### Roles

-1. **Admin**
+1. **Super Admin**

    - **Responsibilities:**
+     - Automatically assigned upon registration.
+     - Can create organizations and assign roles to other users.
-     - Full access to the system.
+     - Full access to all organizational actions such as creating departments, assigning employees, and deleting employees.
-     - Manage all organizational settings.
-     - Create and manage users, departments, and roles.
-     - Oversee system security and data integrity.
-     - Generate and view all reports.
+     - Each organization can have only one Super Admin.

+2. **Admin**

+   - **Responsibilities:**
+     - Can perform all actions within the organization, including creating departments, assigning employees, and deleting employees with roles below Admin.
+     - Multiple Admins can exist within a single organization.

-2. **HR Manager**
+3. **HR Manager**

    - **Responsibilities:**
      - Manage employee records and profiles.